-The conversion of a gas appliance requires a speclialised level of understanding.
+The conversion of a gas appliance requires a specialised level of understanding.

-The incorrect conversion of appliance, especially an open flued gas appliance, can lead to serious injury or death.
-Appliances shall only be converted if they are certified for use on the type of gas required and a manufacturer's conversion kit or procedure is available.
-It is imperative that when converting appliances, the manufacturer's conversion procedure is strictly applied and that the appliance is tested when complete.
+The incorrect conversion of an appliance, especially an open flued or flueless gas appliance, can lead to serious injury or death.
+Appliances shall only be converted if they are certified for use on the type of gas required, and a manufacturer's conversion kit or procedure is available.
+When converting appliances, the manufacturer's conversion procedure must be applied and the appliance tested when complete.

-The Gas-fitter may need to perform a number of tasks to convert the appliance, such as:
+The gas-fitter may need to perform several tasks to convert the appliance, such as:

 - replace the main burner and/or injector

 - replace surface combustion tiles (some flueless room heaters may need burner tile replacement)

 - replace pilot burners and/or injectors (Oxygen Depletion Pilots (ODP) must be fitted in accordance with conversion procedures)